Actively Recruiting

 • Participation in another trial that conflicts with this study or may interfere with clinical endpoints

-• Cognitive, visual, or auditory deficits interfering with participation for healthy controls
+• Cognitive, visual, or auditory deficits that interfere with study participation for healthy controls

-• Current or prior diagnosis or condition that could confound study assessments for healthy controls
+• Any current or prior diagnosis or condition that could confound study assessments for healthy controls

 AI-Screening